MadBomber/aia/README.md

 //config model       gpt-4
 ```

-NOTE: if you specify the same config item name more than once within the prompt file, its the last one which will be set when the prompt is finally process through the LLM.
+NOTE: if you specify the same config item name more than once within the prompt file, it is the last one which will be set when the prompt is finally processed through the LLM.
 For example in the example above `gpt-4` will be the model used.
 Being first does not count in this case.

 #### //include